 He said to them – discovering this big new world will be scary and strange – but do not be afraid.

 Today the world has become a much smaller place.
 No need to learn a new language to travel.
 In fact, you don't need to travel to discover new cultures and learn from people on the other side of the world - thanks to the Internet.

-There are however still a lot of Christians that hold on to the Old Testament way of thinking and teach others to have nothing to do with anything strange or new.
-The traditional Christian religion teaches people that anything strange or new is 'evil'.
+There are however still a lot of Christians that hold on to the old traditional Christian view that anything strange or new is evil.